Gambling Participation Rates in Sweden

 In 2019, the gross gambling revenue (GGR) in Sweden amounted to SEK 24.8 billion, a SEK 1.4 billion increase from the previous year.
-The Swedish gambling market continues to grow and evolve as do the means of gambling.
-It has been noticed that many consumers are converting to mobile-based platforms now.
+The Swedish gambling market continues to grow and evolve, as do the means of gambling.
+Many consumers are now moving to mobile-based platforms.

-An interesting thing is that despite the rise in the overall gambling spend of Swedes in 2019, the gambling participation rates have actually dropped by 6%.
-This means that while fewer people are gambling, those that are taking part in this kind of activity are investing a lot more in this recreational pastime.
+Interestingly, despite the rise in overall gambling spending by Swedes in 2019, the gambling participation rates actually dropped by 6%.
+This means that while fewer people are gambling, those who do choose to play are investing much more in the pastime.

 Limits Imposed on Deposits and Bonuses due to Covid-19

-Spelinspektionen has regulated the gambling market.
-However, this may not be the best thing for operators.
-The Swedish Gambling Authority has imposed several limits on deposits and bonuses allowed at operators’ gambling portals.
-Some of those restrictions have been worsened due to the eruption of the Covid-19 virus.
+Spelinspektionen regulates the gambling market.
+However, this may not be ideal for operators.
+The Swedish Gambling Authority has imposed several limits on deposits and bonuses at operators’ gambling portals.
+Some of these restrictions became stricter following the Covid-19 outbreak.

 Mandatory Cap